Ten hours on China’s mobile public forum

 5:25 p.m., Naohaiying Station.
 A public space made up of diverse social interests, almost by default, becomes a political space as well.
 In modern China, where the “mass line” model of political participation has mandated that grievances be addressed to the Party and change to come only through the Party apparatus, it’s sometimes said that only three forums still exist where individuals can vent their criticism.
 Before there was the internet and the heated political debates that are reputed to take place inside the nation’s taxis, there was the train.

-Packed in for days on end with their peers from around the country, Red Guards sang revolutionary songs, fought, and tried their best to study the masses they met on the train or saw outside, but they also traded stories, played cards, and flirted like youths away from home for the first time; as historian and former Red Guard Zhu Xueqin recalled in an essay, the overcrowded carriage gave them the ideal excuse to sit in each other’s laps.
+Packed in for days on end with their peers from around the country, Red Guards sang revolutionary songs, fought, and tried their best to study the masses they met on the train or saw outside, but they also traded stories, played cards, and flirted like youths away from home for the first time; as historian and former Red Guard Zhu Xueqin recalled in an essay, the overcrowded carriage gave youths of opposite sexes the ideal excuse to sit in each other’s laps.

 As the student generation of the 80s grew up and grew rich side-by-side with the Chinese economy, now enjoying a great variety of train speeds, leg room, and privacy levels commensurate to their individual needs and achievements in the capitalist lottery, it’s the migrant class that has remained on the green train, and unclear what effect their discussions can achieve.